TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         - The SmartOS `unix` kernel

         - The SmartOS boot archive containing kernel modules, libraries, commands, and more.

         - A manifest and hash.

         - A file containing the PI-stamp.

     The SmartOS loader(5) will find a path to a Platform Image on the bootable ZFS pool, and will load `unix` and then the boot archive.

-    Platform images are supplies by a gzipped tarball containing the above.
+    Platform images are supplied by either a gzipped tarball containing the above.
+Or inside an ISO image file which contains the above AND the boot image as well (see below).

+## BOOT IMAGES

+    In addition to platform images, the loader(5) also has a directory structure containing the loader itself and its support files.
+These are stamped as well with PI stamps, but are distinct from the contents of a gzipped PI tarball.
+Often, a PI can use an older Boot Image to boot itself without issue.
+Occasionally, however, a PI will have Boot Image changes also that need to accompany it.

 ## COMMANDS